PromptAI/promptdialog/docs/run_bots.md

    rasa shell
    ```

-3. Verify
-   Observe the output of the bot and verify, as shown in the figure.
+3. Observe the output and verify, as shown in the figure.

    ![download-rasa-debug-2](/assets/images/dev_guide/download-rasa-debug-2.jpg)

 <!---
 1、The current version does not support built-in variables
 -->